Raykid/Ares/README.md

-# Freedom
+# Ares
-Front end framework by TypeScript.
+An MVVM framework for everything.